nesar/AstroVAE/README.md

 # AstroVAE
-Data reduction and inference problems using combination of GP emulator and Variational autoencoder
+Data reduction, emulation and inference using a combination of GP emulator and Variational autoencoder

 ## Architecture: